joepritch/minesweeperJSX/readme.md

 Randomizing which cells should have a mine was difficult to figure out.
 Initially I wrote a function that could generate a list of non-repeating random numbers.
 The length of the list was equal to the amount of mines the user wanted, and the range of possible numbers was equal to the total amount of minefield cells (looking back I don't think it would have ever put a mine on the last cell).
 I had planned to then add mines to the cells in the cell array at the indexes of the random numbers I had generated.
 However this method proved to be inefficient, especially at higher mine counts, due to the loop having to re-run anytime it randomly generated a duplicate number.

-My new strategy is to make a copy of the cell array and shuffle it, then take the first x (x being equal to the amount of mines the user specified) amount of those cells and add mines to the cells in the original cell array that have the same exact xPOS and yPOS as the shuffled cells I pulled out.
+~~My new strategy is to make a copy of the cell array and shuffle it, then take the first x (x being equal to the amount of mines the user specified) amount of those cells and add mines to the cells in the original cell array that have the same exact xPOS and yPOS as the shuffled cells I pulled out.~~

+I took a look at the Fisher-Yates shuffle and adapted it in to a function.
+The function picks one random cell out of the cell array, adds that cell to the mine array, then removes that cell from the cell array.
+Even if the function picks the same index twice (or more) in a row, the cell picked will never be duplicated.

 Since each cell has a unique xPOS and yPOS combination, I wont need to rely on, or give the cells an id.

 ##### Development Differences: